There are three cores available through our Center Core Grant

 • The Ophthalmic Therapeutics Engineering Core provides essential resources to facilitate translational vision science and technology research for development of new therapies for ocular diseases.
 The Core supports instrumentation and technical expertise in molecular engineering required to characterize molecular nano-assemblies designed to carry drugs coupled with expertise in device engineering for their targeted delivery or direct therapeutic applications.
 The Core provides instrumentation and technical expertise for:

-1. Developing, characterizing and optimizing biological, chemical, or mechanical drug delivery systems
+1. Developing, characterizing and optimizing biological, chemical, or mechanical drug delivery systems; and

-2. Designing and fabricating custom devices and instruments that can improve or advance experimental procedures and research capabilities of investigators, particularly those involving delivery of therapeutics
+2. Designing and fabricating custom devices and instruments that can improve or advance experimental procedures and research capabilities of investigators, particularly those involving delivery of therapeutics; and

-3. Training investigators on the utility and operation of available instrumentation for the design and characterization of therapeutic drug delivery vehicles and devices
+3. Training investigators on the utility and operation of available instrumentation for the design and characterization of therapeutic drug delivery vehicles and devices; and

 Core Faculty/Staff